benrayfield/wikibinator203/README.md

   that all lambda calls halt within chosen limits of memory and time that can be tightened recursively on stack.

 [a b c] means (infcur a b c).
 Infcur takes infinity params aka never evals, so its a kind of list.

+?varABC is (getVar varABC)

+Any string without whitespace that starts with a lowercase letter is a string literal, so varABC is 'varABC'.
+If capital, its a #Name like (...)#Fibonacci and (Fibonacci 3) of a constant function.
+There are no variables in a 2-way-forest of universal function, other than constants that act like variables in some ways of using them statelessly/immutably.

 (func param)->return caching is used in lambda, but NOT in For/While/DoWhile/streaming/etc which is more for number crunching, thats sometimes done from one lambda call to the next.
 Lambda will look something like this (TODO)...
 ..